-Many people are attracted to forex trading because of the perceived lifestyle that goes with successful trading – images of fast cars, luxurious holidays or trading in some exotic places around the world.
+Many people are attracted to forex trading because of the perceived lifestyle that goes with successful trading – images of fast cars, luxurious holidays, or trading in some exotic places around the world.
 But becoming successful in this market takes dedication and hard work.

 Some successful traders may show off their rewards but they don’t always tell you about the years of effort they put in before they found success.
 The fact is, like in any other profession or endeavour, becoming a successful forex trader takes time.

 If you are just starting out in the forex market or have been forex trading for a while and need some extra tips, then this article is for you.
-We have built a list of habits that successful forex traders incorporate into their trading plan.
+We have built a list of habits that successful forex traders incorporate into their trading plans.

 The forex market is one of the most dynamic and active markets in the world, so you have to be on top of what’s happening and what’s affecting it.
-Markets are constantly changing, so there will be times where you will have to adapt your trading strategy.
+Markets are constantly changing, so there will be times when you will have to adapt your trading strategy.

 To get started, check out our online trading course Introduction to Forex Trading (which is completely FREE!).

 In his best-selling book ‘7 Habits of Highly Effective People’ Stephen Covey said being proactive is an important part of one’s success.
 As a trader, being proactive means taking action – doing something or doing the things that will contribute to your success as a trader.

 Here are a few examples of the proactive things you can do to help your trading: